brandonartner/CILisp/README.md

 # Simple Lisp
-Compiler for a made up language, Simple Lisp, for a class project, that I am trying to finish dispite being already submited.
-Written in C.
+Compiler for a simplified version of Lisp.
+Uses Bison for parsing and Flex for scanning.

 Instructions for Ubuntu:
 1. Install bison and flex